 At what age can you withdraw the balance from an IRA?

-With what you pay today, you begin to secure your retirement.
+You can begin to secure your retirement with your current paycheck today.
 For more information on IRA accounts, you can visit one of Oriental's branches or call 787-777-7777.